 Patagonia travel and visas

-To really experience hiking in Patagonia, you have to do more than simply admire the views, and travel visas for Chile and Argentina are somewhat complicated, so it pays to work with an experienced travel professional to make sure you've got all the right paperwork and there won't be any nasty surprise fees.
+To really experience hiking in Patagonia, you have to do more than simply admire the views!
+Travel visas for Chile and Argentina are somewhat complicated, so it pays to work with an experienced travel professional to make sure you've got all the right paperwork, and there won't be any nasty surprise fees.
 Please feel free to give us a call and we'll run through our Patagonia tours options with you!